fookseng/annotation-converter/labelme-to-coco/README.md

 *The annotations are created using [labelme](https://github.com/wkentaro/labelme).

-*Both images and annotations(.json) are place in the same folder named,'resources'.
+*Both images and annotations(.json) files are placed inside the same folder named,'resources'.

 Run the `labelme2coco.py` script to generate a COCO data formatted JSON file for you.
 ```